top of page

 Book Coach, NZ

-"I know Ruth to be a hard-working, deeply experienced, empathetic and open-minded coach and facilitator.
-One of the most appealing qualities of Ruth is how willing she is to share her knowledge but will never push it onto you; she waits for the perfect entry to present it.
-How?
-With a twinkle in her eye and a story to help you understand it with perfect clarity."
+"I know Ruth to be deeply experienced, empathetic and open-minded.
+She shares her knowledge with a twinkle in her eye and a story to help you understand it with perfect clarity."

 Ali Wilkinson,